-Teen clothing is an entire industry – from the cameras sold to eager moms snapping their kids' first day of school outfits to the leagues of fashion houses and magazines touting the latest style.
-This wasn't always the case.
-Long before the '90s brought us the denim abomination that is JNCO jeans and Seventeen ran its first issue in 1944, "teen" was barely a word in your average Joe's sartorial vernacular.
-In the early 1900s, high school clothing trends were basically smaller versions of whatever was worn by adults.
+In the last several decades, teen clothing has become an independent industry – from retail stores advertising the latest fashions to Instagram models forming the new trends with each post.
+This wasn't always the case, though.
+Long before the '90s birthed the denim abomination that was JNCO jeans, and even before Seventeen ran its inaugural issue in 1944, "teen" was barely a word in the common vernacular.
+In the early 1900s, high school clothing trends were essentially smaller versions of whatever was worn by adults.
 So, how did teen style manage to define 20th-century fashion?
-Blame accessibility – those shopping malls of the '80s didn't create themselves.
+Perhaps accessibility – such as the wave of shopping malls in the 1980s – played a pivotal role.

-Clothing in the 20th century constantly changed with ideal beauty standards, which inadvertently always manage to cycle back around.
-The '20s and '60s celebrated boyish figures with flappers and Twiggy-inspired shift dresses.
-The '50s and '10s championed cinched waists and hourglass figures.
-As soon as the Great Depression ended and technological advancements made fashion more accesible to the masses, people stopped making their clothing out of chicken feed sacks and started experimenting.
+Clothing in the 20th century constantly changed along with beauty standards, which inadvertently always managed to cycle back around.
+The '20s and '60s celebrated boyish figures with flappers and Twiggy-inspired shift dresses respectively.
+The '10s and '50s championed cinched waists and hourglass figures.
+As soon as the Great Depression ended and technological advancements made fashion more accessible to the masses, people stopped making their clothing out of chicken feed sacks and began experimenting.

-These are the cutest outfits for high school by the decade – from '70s bell bottoms to the wild hats of the early 1900s.
+These are the cutest outfits for high school by the decade – from '70s bell bottoms to the outrageous hats of the early 1900s.

-If you were a teen in the '90s, you had JNCO jeans, particularly if you were of the male persuasion.
-This oversized abomination of denim was popularized by the hip-hop, skater, and raver subcultures.
-Were you even alive in the '90s if you didn't have a pair?
-Boys also donned baggy tees and oversized plaid flannel that was popularized by Kurt Cobain and the grunge movement.
-A classic move was layering a baggy t-shirt over a long sleeve.
-Why was everything so baggy in the '90s?
+If you were a teen in the '90s, you either owned a pair of JNCO jeans or desperately wanted one.
+These oversized abominations of denim were popularized by the hip-hop, skater, and raver subcultures.
+Boys also donned baggy tees and oversized plaid flannels, a style popularized by Kurt Cobain and the grunge movement.

-Teen girl fashion reveled in the dELiA's catalog, where you could mail order chunky shoes, Courtney Love-inspired baby doll dresses, and spaghetti-strapped tank tops.
-For girly-girls there were maxi skirts and Spice Girl-approved mini-slip dresses.
-For the tomboy, there were baggy pants to be paired with a baggy long sleeve tee or a striped tank top barely grazing the low-rise hemline.
-Does anyone else remember when camouflage had a major moment?
+Teen girl fashion lived in the dELiA's catalog, where you could mail order chunky shoes, Courtney Love-inspired baby doll dresses, and spaghetti-strapped tank tops.
+For those with more feminine tastes there were maxi skirts and Spice Girls-approved mini-slip dresses, while a tomboy could find baggy pants to be paired with a baggy long sleeve tee or a striped tank top barely grazing the low-rise hemline.

-The '80s was that glorious era wherein teen pop stars hung out in malls – so shopping was obviously a major focus of the time.
-It also brought teenagers everywhere the gift of acid-wash denim.
-What a wonderful gift that was.
-Acid wash was everywhere – bonus points if you wore it in a tapered leg.
-This decade was all about bold colors and bold silhouettes – from brightly patterned Zubaz pants to Madonna-inspired lingerie as outerwear topped with a cropped leather jacket.
+Shopping malls of the '80s brought teenagers everywhere the gift of acid-wash denim, and what a wonderful gift it was.
+This decade was all about bold colors and bolder silhouettes, from brightly patterned Zubaz pants to Madonna-inspired lingerie outerwear topped with a cropped leather jacket.

-1970s teen fashion was heavily inspired by the hippie movement (including tons of tie dye).
-Some articles of clothing transcended gender.
-Both girls and boys donned flared (or bell bottom) pants, and denim was wildly popular.
-For a casual look, this could be paired with a graphic t-shirt, tight sweater or a pattered button up (boys also wore patterned, satin button ups and graphic tees).
+1970s teen fashion was heavily inspired by the hippie movement, as evidenced by a profusion of tie-dye.
+Both girls and boys donned flared pants, and denim was wildly popular.
+For a casual look, these trousers could be paired with a graphic t-shirt, tight sweater or a pattered button up.

-Hemlines were all over the place in the '70s.
-There were corduroy and denim mini-skirts, mid-drift-bearing tops and long, billowy kaftans popularized by musicians like Joni Mitchell.
-Airy maxi-skirts were also a popular choice.
-And as far as color palettes go, '70s fashion was enamored with earth-tones like mustard, chocolate, beige, and forest green.
+Hemlines varied in the '70s – corduroy and denim mini-skirts, midriff-bearing tops, and long, billowy kaftans popularized by musicians like Joni Mitchell were all extremely popular.
+In terms of color palettes, '70s fashion was enamored with earth tones like mustard, chocolate, beige, and forest green.

 The '60s was the decade of the Mod – especially for teens.
-Though First Lady Jackie O. Kennedy was a wildly influential figure in fashion who brought shift dresses and pillbox hats to the American home, that style wasn't as popular with your average high school student.
+Though First Lady Jackie O. Kennedy was a wildly influential figure in fashion who brought shift dresses and pillbox hats to the American home, her conservative, professional style wasn't as popular with the average high school student.

-While mothers and young professional reached for Kennedy's signature style, teens were influenced by music, not politicians.
-On the back of the British invasion with bands like the Beatles surging in popularity, London's influence flooded the United States.
-Mary Quaint, a fashion designer often viewed as the woman behind the massive trend, is credited with creating the miniskirt which was the defining '60s fashion choice for teen girls.
+While mothers and young professionals reached for Kennedy's signature style, teens were influenced by music, not politicians.
+With bands like the Beatles surging in popularity, London's influence flooded the United States.
+Fashion designer Mary Quaint is often credited with creating the miniskirt, a defining '60s fashion staple for teen girls.
 Supermodel Twiggy, who wore oversized mini-dresses in order to offset her gaunt frame, championed this style and the psychedelic, brightly-colored patterns that marked the decade.

 Mod style was also popular among teenage boys – and still is today.
 According to GQ, "…They remain stylish, because they always were."
-Key items included polos, tailored suit jackets, narrow trousers, and Chelsea boots.
+Key items included polo shirts, tailored suit jackets, narrow trousers, and Chelsea boots.